 Campaign to Raise Awareness of Complex Regional Pain Syndrome (CRPS) in Westminster

-After six (6) months of hard work with the charity’s local MP, on 19th June 2018, Burning Nights CRPS Support’s MP, Ruth George MP (High Peak) raised a 40 minute Adjournment Debate on Complex Regional Pain Syndrome (CRPS).
+After working with the charity’s local MP since January 2018, on 19th June 2018 Burning Nights CRPS Support’s MP, Ruth George MP (High Peak) raised a 40 minute Adjournment Debate on Complex Regional Pain Syndrome (CRPS).
 This was just a part of our campaign to raise awareness of Complex Regional Pain Syndrome (CRPS).

 First of all we would like to give our thanks to Ruth and her staff for all her hard work in not only getting this Adjournment Debate in Parliament but for also supporting the charity in one of its main objectives; raising awareness of Complex Regional Pan Syndrome (CRPS).

 Since the beginning of January 2018 Ruth George MP, has been asking a number of pertinent questions to the Secretary of State for Health regarding Complex Regional Pain Syndrome such as exactly how many patients are diagnosed with CRPS in the U.K., how many hours of training do each health professional do in chronic pain and CRPS and many others.
 All of which received very unsatisfactory or vague answers.
 This was one of the main reasons Ruth decided to request an Adjournment Debate on CRPS in Parliament.